icylogic/maupassant-hexo/README.md

 ```
 - If you want to disable the fancybox effect on certain images, please add a "nofancybox" class to them.

+- Two languages are available for this theme currently, English (en) and Chinese (zh-CN).
+Translation works to other languages are welcome.

 ## Maupassant on other platforms:

 + Typecho：https://github.com/pagecho/maupassant/